 During 38 years of consulting, Dr. Boehm has advised industrial, legal, and government clients on scientific matters involving many aspects of environmental, analytical, and forensic chemistry as well as petroleum chemistry and natural gas geochemistry.
-He is a leading practitioner and a recognized expert in the fields of environmental (chemical) forensics as applied to site and sediment investigations; environmental fate of chemicals; and natural resource damage assessments (NRDA) for oil spills and contaminated sites; and oil and gas geochemistry as applied to storage fields and hydrofracking.
-Many of his projects involve aspects of historical reconstruction of chemical releases; chemical fingerprinting; divisibility and apportionment; and chemical exposure and injury assessment.
-His extensive knowledge of the strategic application and practice of environmental chemistry and forensics has been applied to numerous cases involving complex environmental liability and litigation matters.
+He is a leading practitioner and a recognized expert in the fields of environmental (chemical) forensics as applied to site and sediment investigations; environmental fate of chemicals; natural resource damage assessments (NRDA) for oil spills and contaminated sites; and oil and gas geochemistry as applied to storage fields and hydrofracking.
+Many of his projects involve aspects of historical reconstruction of chemical and gas releases; chemical fingerprinting; divisibility and apportionment; and chemical exposure and injury assessment.
+His extensive knowledge of the strategic application and practice of environmental chemistry and forensics has been applied to numerous cases involving complex environmental liability and litigation matters including insurance coverage.
 Dr. Boehm’s work has focused extensively on oil refineries, fuel terminals, oil pipelines, and offshore platforms; manufactured gas plants (MGP); land and sediment Superfund sites; pulp and paper mills; other active and legacy manufacturing sites, and natural gas storage fields.

 Dr. Boehm is well-known internationally in the field of marine pollution and oil spill scientific assessment with specific emphases on environmental aspects of contaminated sediments, spill response, and NRDA.
 He has published extensively on the fate and effects of many major oil spills in the United States, Europe, and the Middle East (e.g., Amoco Cadiz